Tailwind: A Practical Framework for Query Accelerators: Abstract Logical Plans

-\sparagraph{A na\"ive non-solution.} At first glance, one might wonder why \thesystem{} needs \alps{}.
-A tempting idea is to express an accelerator's semantics using a database view and rely on view matching~\cite{mvopt, mvopt-survey} to check if the accelerator can be used on a query.
-However, views fall short because they can only express a single concrete query plan fragment.
-Accelerator semantics must be capable of covering a (possibly infinite sized) \emph{family} of plan fragments.
-Moreover, as discussed in Section~\ref{sec:introduction}, the accelerator interface is not just for semantics but must also (i) describe its parameters, and (ii) contain enough structure for performance modeling.
+\textbf{A na\"ive non-solution.} A tempting idea is to express an accelerator's applicability using a database view and rely on view matching~\cite{mvopt, mvopt-survey} to check if the accelerator can be used on a query.
+However, views fall short because they only define a single concrete query expression bound to specific relations.
+Since an accelerator could potentially handle a variable-sized sub-plan (e.g., any left-deep join of arbitrary depth), we need a solution that is capable of specifying a (possibly infinite sized) set of logical query sub-plans.

-\sparagraph{Overview.} \alps{} comprise two components: \begin{enumerate}[leftmargin=*] \item A \textbf{\emph{template}}, which is a domain-specific regular tree expression~\cite{tata, rte-impl} that describes the ``shape'' of the query plan fragments the accelerator supports. \item A \textbf{\emph{validator}}, which is a user-defined function that takes a template instantiation (a specific query fragment that matched the template) and returns true if the accelerator supports it. \end{enumerate} An \alp{} matches a query fragment if the fragment matches the template \emph{and} the validator returns true for its template instantiation. \alps{} need both components because templates alone are insufficient to express non-regular patterns and patterns that have semantic constraints (e.g., that two tables being joined are a primary key to foreign key join).
-Informally, the template captures the ``structure'' of the pattern, and a validator ``refines'' it as needed.
+\sparagraph{Overview.} To specify the set of logical plan fragments that an accelerator can correctly replace, an \alp{} comprises: \begin{enumerate}[leftmargin=*] \item A \textbf{\emph{template}}, which is a parameterized regular tree expression~\cite{tata, rte-impl} over logical query plans that describes the ``shape'' of the query plan fragments the accelerator supports. \item A \textbf{\emph{validator}}, which is a builder-defined function that takes a match instance (the parameter values extracted from a query fragment that matched the template) and returns true if the accelerator supports the match instance. \end{enumerate} An accelerator can be used on a query if the template matches a logical sub-plan in the query \emph{and} the validator returns true for the match instance. \alps{} need both components because templates alone cannot express non-regular patterns nor patterns that have semantic constraints (e.g., that two tables being joined are a primary to foreign key join).
+Using only a validator (i.e., only builder-written matching code) is undesirable because arbitrary code provides no common structure for extracting parameters and is hard to featurize for performance modeling (\Cref{sec:alp-model-details}).
+Informally, the template captures the ``structure'' of the pattern and a validator ``refines'' it as needed.
+We now describe these two components in detail.